 SHABBATON events include:

-- Friday night services: Traditional egalitarian Kabbalat Shabbat at Hillel and, later in the evening, the annual choral Shabbat service at Rockefeller Chapel (sing there with the Hyde Park Jewish Choral Society).
+- Friday night services: Traditional egalitarian Kabbalat Shabbat at Hillel and, later in the evening, the annual Hyde Park Jewish Choral Society Shabbat service at Rockefeller Chapel.

 - Shabbat dinner on campus (by reservation, see links below).

-CONFERENCE events take place on campus on Sunday March 10 and Monday March 11.
-The conference is intend to appeal both to professionals in the field and to interested non-professionals
+CONFERENCE events take place on Sunday March 10 (Swift Hall on campus) and Monday March 11 (at Rodfei Zedek).
+The conference is intend to appeal both to professionals in the field and to interested non‑professionals

 NOTE: Members of Congregation Rodfei Zedek and KAM Isaiah Israel may register for the Shabbaton events and meals at no charge.
-There are fees for the Sunday and Monday conference as well as the Saturday night concert.
+There are fees for the Sunday and Monday conference as well as the concerts.